-“SQL is usually the critical point, based on which the lead is either converted for sales and a sales opportunity arises, or it is decided that it will remain to be nurtured by marketing.
-If you want quality leads, marketeers need to know the criteria the lead should meet at this point.
-This is influenced both by factors related to the person, for example the role of the person in the company, and factors related to the company, such as the size of the company.”
+“SQL is usually the critical point, based on which the lead is either converted for sales, and a sales opportunity arises, or it is decided that it will remain to be nurtured by marketing.
+If you want quality leads, marketers need to know the criteria the lead should meet at this point.
+This is influenced both by factors related to the person, for example, the role of the person in the company, and factors related to the company, such as the size of the company.”

 The customer’s activity at different stages of the lead funnel can also be a criterion for their progress within the funnel.

 “Marketing automation can be used to track how the lead responds to communication such as email content.
 For example, if he or she shows interest in a particular topic, he or she may be offered more in-depth information on that topic, maybe in the form of a webinar or customer reference.
 The content consumed can also give an additional indication of which sales team the lead should be pointed to when ready,” Hallanoro adds.